!!! Emergency Response Effort !!!

 Who can act as a guarantor?

-Guarantors must be permanent residents of the United States with a steady source of income.
+Guarantors must be U.S. citizens or legal residents of the United States, 21 years or older, and have a steady source of income.
 The guarantor does not have to be Jewish or reside in Austin.
 Parents or other relatives may act as a guarantor.

 Who can NOT act as a guarantor?